apify/apify-docs/content/academy/apify_platform/deploying.md

 </marked-tab>
 ```

-> For all sections
+> For all sections, we'll have examples for both Node.js and Python.

-We've pushed this code to Github and are ready to turn it into an actor.
+We've pushed this code to Github and are ready to turn it into an actor, so let's get to it!

 ## [](#next) Next up

-[Next lesson]({{@link apify_platform/deploying/inputs_outputs.md}}), we'll be learning how to accept input into our actor as well as return output.
+[Next lesson]({{@link apify_platform/deploying/inputs_outputs.md}}), we'll be learning how to accept input into our actor as well as deliver output.